-- Get off the bike lane if you want stop for a break, look at maps, take pictures etc.
+- Get off the bike lane if you want to stop for a break, look at maps, take pictures, etc.

-- Wear helmet, maybe you bike carefully but the person behind you might not.
+- Wear a helmet, maybe you bike carefully but the person behind you might not.

 The metro in Copenhagen is a rapid transit system that runs 24-hours a day, with a varying from two to four minutes, but with longer intervals during the night.
 There are currently two different Metro lines, M1 and M2.
-M1 is running from West Amager, through the south western neighborhood of Ørestad to the citycenter while M2 is serving from Copenhagen Airport throughout the south eastern neighborhoods toward the city centre.
-Through the city center and north west to Forum, Frederiksberg and to Vanløse, M1 and M2 share a common line.
+M1 is running from West Amager, through the southwestern neighborhood of Ørestad to the city center while M2 is serving from Copenhagen Airport throughout the southeastern neighborhoods toward the city center.
+Through the city center and northwest to Forum, Frederiksberg and to Vanløse, M1 and M2 share a common line.

-The 29th of September 2019 the new metro line M3 – Cityringen opened.
+The 29th of September 2019 the metro line M3 – the City Circle Line, “Cityringen” opened.
 It goes in a loop through central Copenhagen and Frederiksberg with a total of 17 stops.
 Cityringen does not share any track with the M1 and M2 lines, but they intersect at Kongens Nytorv and Frederiksberg station.
 It has made such a great difference getting around central Copenhagen.

 On the 28th of March 2020, the new M4 line opened.
 This new metro line is connecting Nordhavn in the north, with Sydhavn in the south.
 The central part of the line shares tracks with M3, Cityringen as you can see in the picture below.